metosin/malli/README.md

 ## Declarative Schema Transformation

-There are also declarative versions of schema transforming utilitis.
-These include: `:merge`, `:union` and `:select-keys`.
-They are not in default registry:
+There are also declarative versions of schema transforming utilities in `malli.util/schemas`.
+These include `:merge`, `:union` and `:select-keys`:

 ```clj
 (def registry (merge (m/default-schemas) (mu/schemas)))